 - FlexiTrack – online course qualifying students to apply directly to Murdoch for admission to any course that has a minimum Selection Rank of 70.
 FlexiTrack studies can be spread over 10 weeks, 20 weeks or 12 months.

 Make sure to check out all the ways you can get into university.
-It can take a lot of pressure off your whole family to realise there are plenty of options besides the tradition TISC route.
+It can take a lot of pressure off your whole family to realise there are plenty of options besides the traditional TISC route.